 All SH-PIC interns are trained to be effective consumers, interpreters, and appliers of scientific information.
 Interns are expected to integrate current research literature and findings into case presentations and clinical practice.
 Research opportunities vary by site and may include local program evaluation and treatment outcome studies and may not be offered at all consortium sites.
-Please inquire with Site Directors about current and future research opportunities.
+Please inquire with the Training Director(s) or Site Supervisor about current and future research opportunities.